fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 ###### 4 rows in set (0.01 sec)

+## INSERTING SOME REVIEWS IN THIS TABLE

 ```sql
 INSERT INTO Review VALUES (1,75849574,'rishijeeva13@gmail.com','I like this game very much');
 ```

 ###### Query OK, 1 row affected (0.01 sec)

+## ALTERING THE TABLE BY RENAMING IT

 ```sql
 ALTER TABLE Review RENAME TO Reviews;